Question 66·Hard·Command of Evidence

 Step-by-step Explanation

-Decide what kind of evidence would be strongest
+Determine what evidence would be most direct